chris-martin/chris-martin.org/in/posts/2022-11-15-a-thread/post.md

 title:    A thread
 date:     2022 Nov 15
 slug:     a-thread
+abstract: Thoughts about where the writing should go
 --------------------------------------------------------------------------------

 I just started to write a thread on Twitter, and I deleted it.
 I'd like not to